 *Adjuvant radiotherapy is offered to all patients after WLE and in post-mastectomy cases with positive resection margins, tumour size >5cm, or 4 or more pathological nodes in axilla.

 Tamoxifen is used typically in pre-menopausal patients.
 It acts through blockade of oestrogen receptors, therefore also has a role in prophylaxis against breast cancer.

 It is known to increase the risk of thromboembolism during and after surgery or periods of immobility, as well as increasing the risk of uterine carcinoma (due to its pro-oestrogenic effect on the uterus)

 Aromatase inhibitors, such as Anastrozole, Letrozole, or Exemestane, act through binding to oestrogen receptors to inhibit further malignant growth and preventing further oestrogen production, as well as blocking the conversion of androgens to oestrogen in peripheral tissues.

 Aromatase inhibitors are advised for post-menopausal patients as adjuvant therapy, shown to be superior in this patient subgroup to Tamoxofen, however are more expensive.

 Immunotherapy may be used in patients whose cancers express specific growth factor receptors.

 One of the most common targets is the human epidermal growth factor receptor (HER-2 positive malignancies) for which Herceptin (Trastuzumab) is a monoclonal antibody that targets its activity.

-Herceptin is given IV or SC and forms part of adjuvant therapy, or can be administered as monotherapy in patients who have received at least two chemotherapy regimens for metastatic breast cancer*.
+It can be used either as adjuvant therapy or as a monotherapy in patients who have received at least two chemotherapy regimens for metastatic breast cancer*.